syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-You can find the complete getting started sample of .NET MAUI from this [link.](https://github.com/SyncfusionExamples/maui-numericentry-samples)

 N> You can refer to our [.NET MAUI Numeric Entry](https://www.syncfusion.com/maui-controls/maui-numeric-entry) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Combobox Example](https://github.com/SyncfusionExamples/maui-numericentry-samples) that shows you how to render the Combobox in .NET MAUI.